 - Most of La Boqueria’s top food stalls owned by fourth and fifth generation heirs.

-- Popular for seafood tapas, ham, and fruit smoothies.
+- Popular for seafood tapas, ham, and fresh fruit smoothies.

 For this reason your best bet is to go early as possible as it’s one of the best breakfast places in Barcelona.